paulocoutinhox/logstack/README.md

 You can use some make commands to control LogStack service, like start, stop and update from git repository.

-1. start  = it will kill current LogStack process and start again
-2. stop   = it will kill current LogStack process
+1. make stop   = it will kill current LogStack process
-3. update = it will update code from git
+2. make update = it will update code from git and install on GOPATH/bin directory

 So if you want start your server for example, you only need call "make start".